Germanunkol/GridCars/README.md

 - Put the entire map into one object (in case your modeller allows multiple)
 - Put the roads themselves onto the z=0.0 layer
 - Add a triangle at z=2.0 -> this defines the start line and direction
-- Add lots of small triangles at z=3.0, these are the
+- Add lots of small triangles at z=3.0, these are the start positions.
+Just check out the sample maps in the maps/ folder - it's pretty straight forward!

+Once you have a cool map, send it to us, so we can share it! gridcars [at] gmail.com

 Credits:
 ----------------------
 Ramona B. (Graphics)
 Peter Z. (Additional Maps)
+Dudenheit (Programming)
 Germanunkol (Programming)
-Dudenheit (Programming)

 Libraries Used:
 ----------------------